sundeepbassi/quizzy-movies/README.md

 [UK Copyright Service](https://www.rd.cohttps://copyrightservice.co.uk/_f/7616/1882/9839/edupack.pdfm/article/movie-trivia-facts/)

-#### Acknowledgements
+### Acknowledgements

  I would like to thank my mentor Excellence Ilesanmi for pushing me to do my best and to do it with excellence.
 Excellence has challenged me to really think about the project in detail and how the mechanisms and functions all fit and work together.
 Through Excellences wisdom and insights, I have been able to better understand the interactivity of incorparating Javascript into the project.
 I am very grateful for having a brilliant mentor that empowers me to think more constructively and to use my skills more effectively.

- I would like to thank the assessor that assessed my first portfolio project The Wellbeing Retreat for giving me excellent feedback for reflecting on how I performed with the first project.
-I found the comments really helped to look at how I developed that project and where I could make improvements.
+ I would like to thank the assessor that assessed my first portfolio project The Wellbeing Retreat for giving me excellent feedback and this enabled me to reflect on how I performed with the first project.
+I found the comments really helped me to look at how I developed that project and where I could make improvements.

 I would like to thank student care and the slack community at the code institue for their ongoing support.
+Alex, Kieron and Aoife have been very supportive from student care and sent me videos to help me.
+They have been very positive and encouraged me to do my best.

-I would like to thank my dog Mitzy who stayed by my side during the project.
+I would like to thank my dog Mitzy who stayed by my side during the project, she sits with me and keeps me calm and we carry on coding.

+Thank you to Holly, my dearest and bestest friend who has fed me, cared for me and been a good support during this project.